You are currently viewing Vitamin B deficiency symptoms?

 The first step to converting glucose to energy involves vitamin B3.
 Without the essential nutrient vitamin B3 known as niacin, NAD+ isn’t made and glucose won’t be disassembled to make energy.
 Enzymes depend on NAD+ completely.

 The next step is to break down the pyruvate into acetyl CoA (Coenzyme A) with NAD+ and TPP.
-The enzymes CoA can be made in your body from the b vitamin pantothenic acid and TPP is made from thiamin in your dietary intake.
+The enzyme CoA can be made in your body from the b vitamin pantothenic acid and TPP is made from thiamin in your dietary intake.
 You can see how so many steps depend on you eating these important B vitamins!

 The following step is acetyl CoA breaking down into carbon dioxide.
 Without niacin to make NAD+ for energy conversion the whole process is stopped.